behong1999/inventory_management_nextjs/README.md

 ## How it works
 - **Custom VPC**: Hosts a public and private subnet.
 The public subnet connects to the internet gateway, while the private subnet routes through the public subnet for secure backend access.
 - **EC2 & RDS**: Backend logic runs on EC2, which interacts with the PostgreSQL database hosted on RDS in the private subnet.
+In addition, having two private subnets in different AZs ensures that both the primary and standby RDS instances are isolated within their respective subnets in different availability zones, supporting automatic failover.
 - **Amplify & API Gateway**: The Next.js frontend is hosted on Amplify, which communicates with the API Gateway to send requests to the backend.
 - **S3**: Users directly access static assets (e.g., images) stored in S3 through pre-signed URLs or public access configurations.